alexisvl/esh/README.md

 esh has no build script of its own; building it is trivial and it's meant to be integrated directly into your project.

+1. Put the `esh` subdirectory on the include path.
+2. Make sure `esh_config.h` is on the quoted include path.
+3. Make sure selected C standard is `c99` or `c11`, or for AVR, `gnu99` or `gnu11` (GCC extensions are used for handling multiple memory spaces).
-To build esh, simply ensure that the esh subdirectory is on the include path, and that all esh source files are built (whether or not you use the features they define - they may define stubs for unused features).
-On AVR, esh requires `-std=gnu99` or `-std=gnu11`; on other platforms `-std=c99` or `-std=c11` will suffice. esh should generally compile quietly with most warning settings, including `-Wall -Wextra -pedantic`.
+4. Include *all* esh C source files in the build.

+esh should compile quietly with most warning settings, including `-Wall -Wextra -pedantic`.

 Optional features
 =================